meilisearch/documentation/reference/api/documents.md

 <RouteHighlighter method="PUT" route="/indexes/{index_uid}/documents"/>

 Add a list of documents or update them if they already exist.
 If the provided index does not exist, it will be created.
-The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

 If you send an already existing document (same [document id](/learn/core_concepts/primary_key.md#document-id)) the old document will be only partially updated according to the fields of the new document.
 Thus, any fields not present in the new document are kept and remained unchanged.